OpenArabicPE/journal_al-muqtabas/MajallatMuqtabas/readme.md

         2. `</p><p>`
         3. delete all empty parapragphs: `<p>\s*</p>`

-## Presentation by means of TEI Boilerplate
+# Web display: TEI Boilerplate

-I chose TEI Boilerplate for a first display of the TEI files in the browser without need for pre-processed HTML.
-I have adapted TEI Boilerplate to my needs and made significant alterations to the functionality and look.
+To allow a quick review of the mark-up and read the journal's content, I decided to customise [TEI Boilerplate](http://dcl.slis.indiana.edu/teibp/) for a first display of the TEI files in the browser without need for pre-processed HTML and host this heavily customised boilerplate view as a seperate branch of the GitHub repository.
 For a first impression see [here](https://rawgit.com/tillgrallert/ArabicTeiEdition/boilerplate/MajallatMuqtabas/xml/oclc_4770057679_i60.TEIP5.xml).

-# Web display

-To allow a quick review of the mark-up and read the journal's content, I decided to customise [TEI Boilerplate]() and host this heavily altered boilerplate view as a seperate branch of the GitHub repository.

 ## Bibliographic metadata